TeMeta/define-json/docs/classes/Method.md

 # Class: Method

-_A reusable computational procedure that describes how to derive values and can be referenced by Items_
+_A reusable computational procedure that describes how to derive values and can be referenced by Items._

+_Analysis and Derivation concepts can be implemented by a Method.
+Properties can be referenced by Parameters in its expressions._